hackupc/guides-page/_pages/guide/sponsor.md

 ### When to arrive?

-If you have a stand for the event, we recommend you arrive between 13:00 PM and 15:00 PM to set up your stand on your location.
+If you have a stand for the event, we recommend you arrive between 14:00 and 16:00 to set up your stand on your location, the hackers will start arriving at 17:00 since the checkin for them starts at that moment.
 We recommend you to stay at least from when you arrive until hacking begins at noon.

 ### What do you do with swag?